NRLParticipation/NRL-Cookbook/docs/club-committee/sponsor-appeals.md

 ---

-## High complexity: sponsor growth studio
+## High complexity: Sponsor Growth Studio

 Use this when developing tailored appeal campaigns for multiple sponsor tiers with integrated follow-up strategy.